Errors in J

 | ([:[:+*)1

-In order to reduce this kind of error, it is useful to
+To reduce this kind of error, it’s useful to

 int c = 1;